 - Support personnel preparation and standards of practice for all early childhood professionals that provide support to young children with exceptional needs and their families in Michigan, including a funded strategy to support the active engagement of personnel in professional learning to support culturally responsive practices through understanding bias and institutional racism.

-- Help early care and education programs include children with disabilities by increasing the state’s child care scholarship rates for children with disabilities.
+- Help early care and education programs include children with disabilities by increasing the state’s child care scholarship rates for children with disabilities and providing professional learning for early educators.

 The platform is linked here.